mobily-enterprises/best-webdriver/GUIDE.md

     var title = await driver.getTitle()
     await driver.refresh()

-All of these commands are self-explanatory, and fully documented in the [Driver](https://mercmobily.github.io/best-webdriver/Driver.html) documentation (basically, all of the listed calls under the [Driver](https://mercmobily.github.io/best-webdriver/Driver.html) object)
+All of these commands are self-explanatory, and fully documented in the {@link Driver} documentation (basically, all of the listed calls under the {@link Driver} object)

 Remember that there is a 1:1 mapping between driver calls and Webdriver calls.

 ### Returning elements

-Some of the driver calls will return an [Element](https://mercmobily.github.io/best-webdriver/Element.html) object.
+Some of the driver calls will return an {@link Element} object.
 For example:

     await driver.navigateTo('https://www.google.com')
     var el = await driver.findElementsCss('[name=q]')

-The returned element will be an instance of [Element](https://mercmobily.github.io/best-webdriver/Element.html), created with the data returned by the `findElementCss()` call.
+The returned element will be an instance of {@link Element}, created with the data returned by the `findElementCss()` call.
 An element object is simply an object with a reference to the `Driver` that created it, and a unique ID returned by the webdriver call.

-[Element](https://mercmobily.github.io/best-webdriver/Element.html) objects have several element-related methods.
+{@link Element} objects have several element-related methods.
 For example, you can get the tag name for a found element:

     await driver.navigateTo('https://www.google.com')
     var el = await driver.findElementsCss('[name=q]')
     var tagName = await el.getTagName()

-More importantly, [Element](https://mercmobily.github.io/best-webdriver/Element.html) objects _also_ offer methods that will return elements.
+More importantly, {@link Element} objects _also_ offer methods that will return elements.
 In this case, the search will be limited to elements children of the element being searched.
 For example:

     await driver.navigateTo('https://www.example.com')